-Build-A-Part bondable prototype fittings allow you to choose from more than 100 interchangeable components to create a tubing set prototype for evaluation before committing to production.
+Build-A-Part bondable prototype fittings allow you to choose interchangeable components to create a tubing set prototype for evaluation before committing to production.
 You can join junction blocks and luer, hose barb, or threaded components to create multiport, multiaxis products that receive and redirect fluid flow in whatever direction you need.

 Visit Online Store